 vim making this a quick and easy process.

 We do have help articles on how to connect with SSH for both Mac and Windows here.
-Do you however wish to use SFTP, then the process would first be to download your
+If you wish to use SFTP, then the process would first be to download your

-wp-config.php, the lines shown below with a local text editor, and lastly upload the modified file again.
+wp-config.php file, the lines are shown below with a local text editor, and lastly upload the modified file again.
 Info on how to connect with SFTP can be found here.

 /* That's all, stop editing!
 Happy publishing. */